tqfang/tqfang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a final year Ph.D. student at the Department of Computer Science and Engineering in Hong Kong University of Science and Technology (HKUST), supervised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/).
-I'm visiting EPFL, working with Prof. [Antoine Bosselut](https://atcbosselut.github.io/).
+I was a visiting Ph.D. student at EPFL, working with Prof. [Antoine Bosselut](https://atcbosselut.github.io/).
 Previously, I was a visiting research scholar at University of Southern California, working with Prof. [Muhao Chen](https://muhaochen.github.io/).
 I received my B.E. degree from Zhejiang University in 2019, supervised by [Prof. Yang Yang](http://yangy.org/).
-Here is my [Curriculum Vitae (Oct 2023)](http://fangtq.com/files/tianqing_CV.pdf).
+Here is my [Curriculum Vitae (April 2024)](http://fangtq.com/files/tianqing_CV.pdf).

-**I'm actively seeking a postdoc position worldwide!**

 Research Interest
 ------